 To practice snare drum EQing, start by setting up a session with a raw snare recording.

 1. Listen to the snare in solo and identify any problematic frequencies or areas that need enhancement.
+Follow the steps in the Basic EQ Techniques for Snare Drums section at the beginning of the article

 2. Use a parametric EQ to make small adjustments, focusing on one frequency band at a time.